Allow me to introduce you to my Finnish friend Dr. Olli Sovijärvi, MD, pictured above.

 Biohacking testosterone (AKA “T”) has been a hot topic the past few years.
 Er, decades.
 Er, centuries.
 Perhaps technology and social media has just made what men and women have possibly pursued since the dawn of time just a bit more in our faces.

-Just look at it: YouTube is full of T-optimizing videos and channels, iTunes has entire podcasts devoted to libido and testosterone, broscience forums are chock full of T advice from around the planet, there are entire T-boosting websites jam-packed with linkbait and ads and…
+Just look at it: YouTube is full of T-optimizing videos and channels, iTunes has entire podcasts devoted to drive and testosterone, broscience forums are chock full of T advice from around the planet, there are entire T-boosting websites jam-packed with linkbait and ads and…

 …don’t even get me started on supplement companies, who mostly source cheap herbs from Asia, shove them into a bottle, and produce a very, very sexy website designed to get you to empty your wallet to pop some magical T-boosting pill.